Unity through the Gospel

 The best safeguard against this threat was a shared understanding of the gospel— thus this amazing exposition of the gospel in the book we call “Romans.”

-Since the best remedy for disunity is the gospel, the apostle wrote a profound exposition of the rich doctrines of the gospel.
-The aim of this teaching was to protect the unity of strategically placed believers in an important city.
+The best remedy for this threat of disunity is the gospel.
+This is why the apostle wrote such a powerful letter on the rich doctrines of the gospel.
+The aim of this teaching was to protect the unity of these strategically placed believers.

 “There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus” (3:22-24).